 Richie Hawtin, who's held the closing set of the festival since 2004, said: "I continue to hold on to the closing because it brings you back to those moments of the early scene when it wasn't so big.
 DJs weren't so famous and everybody came together more as friends than competing colleagues to enjoy great techno music."

-Looking at the profound effect that Time Warp has had on the global electronic music scene is evident; not only have they broadened the brand's scope by holding Time Warp events in New York, Amsterdam, Sao Paulo, and Milan but they created the blueprint that enabled techno to flourish.
+Looking at the profound effect that Time Warp has had on the global electronic music scene is evident; not only have they broadened the brand's scope by holding Time Warp events in New York, Amsterdam, Milan and São Paulo – which hosts a second edition in November as part of the 25 year celebrations – but they created the blueprint that enabled techno to flourish.

 Retaining its underground roots is paramount - "Time Warp is underground, Time Warp is staying underground.
 We don't want to move in another direction, even if it's tempting from a commercial point of view.
 Time Warp will only remain successful if we stay true to ourselves" said Time Warp's Head of Production, Frank Eichhorn.

 Entering its landmark 25th year, Time Warp embraces the spirit of the underground more fervently than ever.
-As the cult slogan goes, "Gude mood Aldaaaa?"
+As the cult slogan goes, "Gude laune Aldaaaa?"